CognitiveModeling/InteractiveClimateMuseum/readme.md

 ###### 5.1.1.3 Methods
 - Start()
-	- goes through the hierarchy, checks for toggles, scrollbars and browsers and prepares them for future use / event listeners
+	- goes through the hierarchy, checks for toggles, buttons, scrollbars and browsers and prepares them for future use / event listeners
 	- collects all toggles in all the panels, including inactive toggles
 	- for each toggle in this list:
 		- if the toggle has no box collider:
 			- adds a box collider of the size of the toggle (using its rect transform)
 		- if the toggle does not have the event system script ToggleVRSupport (applies to every toggle):
 			- adds the script, set its controlled toggle and event system to the current ones
-	- repeats exactly the same procedure for scrollbars
+	- repeats exactly the same procedure for buttons and scrollbars
 	- repeats a similar procedure for browsers: enables VR input, sets browser's camera to the VRCamera and changes browser's position

 ################################################################################